membraneframework-labs/sebex/README.md

 Sebex is a Python application and is officially supported on Linux and macOS systems.
 At least **Python 3.7** is required.
 There is also Elixir analysis code, which is written in Elixir itself and distributed as an _escript_.
 For this to work, a reasonably fresh **Erlang** installation is also needed.

-Currently, building and installation directly from source code is the recommended way. and the whole procedure is scripted using a makefile:
+Currently, building and installation directly from source code is the recommended way, and the whole procedure is scripted using a makefile:

 ```bash
 git clone https://github.com/membraneframework/sebex.git